By Sacha Ismail

 The background to the Labour leadership’s retreat is a campaign orchestrated by supporters of India’s governing Hindu nationalist party, the BJP, and associated organisations even further to its right.
 Supporters of this constellation in the UK are explicitly campaigning for a Tory victory in the general election, and using Labour conference’s stand on Kashmir as their hook, plus ranting about the “far left” and “Islamic terrorism”.

 Polling suggests a majority of Indian-background voters voted Labour in 2017.
-The Hindu nationalists want to swing those voters to the Tories by appealing to communalism.
+The Hindu nationalists want to swing a layer of those voters to the Tories by appealing to communalism.

 The problem is made worse by sympathisers of the Hindu right in the Labour Party.
 Retiring MP Keith Vaz is a strong Modi supporter.
 So is born-again-Corbynite Barry Gardiner.
 The latter is involved in the recently relaunched “Labour Friends of India”, which welcomed Lavery’s letter and attacked the conference motion.